 There are two levels at which one may want to evaluate the effects of EPPs: the country and the firm level.
-At the country level, the EPPs may be evaluated in terms of economic growth performance (export led-growth argument, see sections 1 and 2), increase in income and in foreign exchange reserves.
-At the firm level, the evaluation would instead consider changes in the firms' export flows, in the entrepreneurial attitudes and in the impact in the diversification of markets and products.
+At the country level, the EPPs may be evaluated in terms of economic growth performance (export-led growth argument, see Section 7.2), increase in income and in foreign exchange reserves.
+At the firm level, the evaluation would instead consider changes in the firms' export flows, in the entrepreneurial attitudes and in the firms' market and product diversification.

 Evaluating EPPs is crucial for both assessing their effects and improve their functioning.
-Evaluation programs are already in place, for instance, in Denmark, the UK, the US and Australia.
-In one case (Australia) the evaluation is performed using telephone surveys on a random sample of domestic firms which are asked about their satisfaction with the services provided by the TPO.
-In the other countries, the evaluation is based on the direct measurement of the impact of EPPs on the export volumes conducted by external entities.
+Evaluation programmes are already in place, for instance, in Denmark, the United Kingdom, the United States and Australia.
+In most of the cases, the evaluation is based on the direct measurement of the impact of EPPs on the export volumes conducted by external entities.

 Assessing the effectiveness of the EPPs is also important to increase awareness by local producers.
-Empirical evidence shows that not all exporting firms apply to export support programs, even when they are accessible.
-One reason is that firms may be not aware of the programs' existence and effectiveness.
-Since applying to programs incurs some costs, the uncertainly related with their success may discourage applications.
-Accordingly a line of research is aimed at gauging firms' awareness, usage and perceptions of the program; see, for instance, Vanderleest (1996) for the US, Crick (1997) for the UK, Haunschild et al. (2007) for Germany, and Ali (2006) for Australia.
-Such an evaluation of course cannot reveal the impact of the promotion measures on export performance, but can be enlightening when planning, assessment and decision-making (Francis and Collins-Dodd, 2004).
+Empirical evidence shows that not all exporting firms apply to export support programmes, even when they are available.
+One reason is that firms may not be aware of the programmes' existence and effectiveness.
+Moreover, since applying for programmes is costly to the firm, the uncertainly related with their success may discourage applications.
+These aspects have been the focus of a line of research investigating firms' awareness, usage and perceptions of export promotion programmes (see, for example, Vanderleest (1996) for the United States, Crick (1997) for the United Kingdom, Haunschild et al. (2007) for Germany, and Ali (2006) for Australia).
+Even if not conclusive on the impact of EPPs on export performance, these studies can be useful when the planning, the assessment and the decision-making are done (Francis and Collins-Dodd 2004).